Counting stabiliser codes for arbitrary dimension: Extension of a check matrix to a symplectic matrix

 \section{Extension of a check matrix to a symplectic matrix}

-Consider the stabilizer group $S$ for an $[[n,k]]_d$ stabilizer code.
+\tanmayc{\begin{rem} For the case when $d$ is a prime (or more generally, when $\Z$ is a field), this section reduces to a proof of Witt's extension theorem.
+A proof of Witt's extension theorem for the general case is hard to find.
+Thus we include a proof here for the interested reader.\end{rem}} Consider the stabilizer group $S$ for an $[[n,k]]_d$ stabilizer code.
 For a choice of independent generators $g_j$ of $S$ and an ordering, one may readily construct the check matrix $H$ using these generators (see Eq. \eqref{eq:checkmatrix}).
-The columns of $H$ are linearly independent and satisfy the commutation relations given by Eq.~\eqref{eq:condition1}.
-Our goal in this section of the Appendix is to prove that the $2n \times (n-k)$ matrix $H$ may be extended to a $2n \times 2n$ symplectic matrix $M$. \begin{prop}{Proposition 10.4, \cite{Nielsen}} For each $i=1,2\cdots,n-k$, there exists some $g \in \Pn$, such that $g_i g = \omega g g_i $, and $g_jg=gg_j$ when $j\neq i$. \end{prop} \begin{proof} Our proof will be based on the proof in \cite{Nielsen}, which works perfectly well for the case when $d=p$ is a prime, and $\Z =\F$ is a field.
+The columns of $H$ are linearly independent and satisfy the commutation relations given by Eq. \eqref{eq:condition1}.
+Our goal in this section of the Appendix is to prove that the $2n \times (n-k)$ matrix $H$ may be extended to a $2n \times 2n$ symplectic matrix \tanmayc{$S$}. \begin{prop}{Proposition 10.4, \cite{Nielsen}} For each $i=1,2\cdots,n-k$, there exists some $g \in \Pn$, such that $g_i g = \omega g g_i $, and $g_jg=gg_j$ when $j\neq i$. \end{prop} \begin{proof} Our proof will be based on the proof in \cite{Nielsen}, which works perfectly well for the case when $d=p$ is a prime, and $\Z =\F$ is a field.
 In that case, one simply seeks the solution to the following equation: $ H^T \L \vect{x} = \vect{e_i}$, where $\vect{x}\in\F^{2n}$ is a column vector whose solution is sought, and $\vect{e_i}\in \F^{n-k}$, is the vector whose only non-zero element is the $i$-th component, and this component is equal to $1$.
 The existence of the solution the aforementioned equation is based on the fact that $\dim \F^{n-k}=\mathrm{rank}{H^T \L}$, thus the transformation $\vect{x} \rightarrow H^T \L \vect{x} $ is surjective in $\F^{n-k}$.
 To establish that the same result holds true when $d$ is a composite number, we use the following arguments: since $\vect{a_1}$, $\vect{a_2}$, $\cdots$, $\vect{a_{n-k}}$ are LI, one may extend this to a basis of $2n$ columns vectors in $\Znn$ (see Subsection \ref{subsec:app3}).
 Construct a $2n \times 2n$ matrix $\He$, by adding to $H^T$ the additional $n+k$ basis vectors, by transposing them and placing the corresponding rows below $H^T$.
 Since the rows of $\He$ are linearly independent and since they are $2n$ in number, by arguments in Subsection \ref{subsec:app1} they form a basis.
 Hence solutions to the equations $\vect{x}^T \He = \vect{e_j}^T$ may be found for all $j=1,2,\cdots, 2n$, which implies that $\He$ has a left-inverse.
 Since the left-inverse of $\He$ is also its right inverse, that implies that the columns of $\He$ are also linearly independent, and since these columns are $2n$ in number, they also form a basis using the arguments in Subsec. \ref{subsec:app1}.
 Thus one may then find the solution to the equation: